 Non-approved belongings will be placed in safe keeping and will not be available during your treatment.
 Some items may be disposed of or returned to your home.

-Please note: As part of our infection control policy, upon admission, all belongings will be screened by our staff in the presence of clients.
-Luggage and bags will be steamed and clothes may be ‘flash-dried’ if required.
+Please note: Upon admission, all belongings will be screened by our staff in the presence of clients.
+Luggage and bags may be steamed and clothes may be ‘flash-dried’ if required.